MBB-team/VBA-toolbox/_wiki/Fast-demo-Q-learning-model.md

 ![]({{ site.baseurl }}/images/wiki/demo1/demo1_1.jpg)

-On can see how the agent's behavioural response changes according to the feedback he receives.
+One can see how the agent's behavioural response changes according to the feedback he receives.
 In brief, the Q-learner is tracking the winning option (which effectively varies over time).

 All VBA's graphical outputs (parameter estimation, model accuracy, inversion diagnostics, convergence, etc...), for this particular example, are described [here]({{ site.baseurl }}/wiki/VBA-graphical-output).
 Now let us check how accurate the model inversion was: